-Local experts on old and new industrial POPs inventory 600 24 The expert (s) will: (a) develop comprehensive work plan for reviewing and updating the inventories on POPs industrial chemicals; (b) develop special inventory forms to facilitate the inventory process; (c) assist the laboratory analysis of the collected samples; (d) describe the step-by-step methodology for inventory definition; (e) coordinate data collection; (f) collect available statistical data linked with the new industrial POPs; (g) organize regular meetings with the workgroup(s) members; (h) assess the collected inventory data; (i) create the following inventories: • Annex A, industrial chemicals • Annex B chemicals (j) develop action plans on: - Activity: production, import and export, use, identification, labelling, storage and disposal of industrial POPs; - Activity: production, import and export, use, stockpiles and wastes of Annex B chemicals, if used in the country; - Activity: register for specific exemptions and the continuing need for exemptions (article 4); Strategy: identification of stockpiles exemptions and the continuing need for

-Local experts on old and new u-POPs inventory 600 24 The expert(s) will: (a) create a plan for estimation of the unintentional POPs releases in the selected media (air, water, land, product, residue); (b) collect information on the national technical infrastructure for POPs analysis, handling, transportation, disposal, monitoring capacity and other relevant technical expertise; (c) create a database of potential sources for new unintentional POPs in the country; (d) develop comprehensive work plans; (e) organize regular meetings with the workgroup members; (f) collect data obtained through emission estimation; (g) create the following POPs inventories: Releases of Annex C chemicals; Overview of technical infrastructure (h) develop action plans on: Action plan: measures to reduce releases from unintentional production (Article 5); Activity: research, development and monitoring (Article 11); Activity: technical and financial assistance (Articles 12 and 13).
-Expert on socio-economic assessment 500 12 The expert will: - gather information and should assess socio-economic implications on new POPs use and their health and environmental effects related to new POPs exposure and summarize the findings in a comprehensive report; - emphazise the assessment report on gender dimensions of national new POPs use and reduction, and will elaborate the potential benefits by the reduction of new POPs use and/or the use of new POPs in an environmentally sound manner.
+Local experts on old and new 500 24 The expert (s) will:

+industrial POPs inventory (a) develop comprehensive work plan for

+reviewing and updating the inventories on

+POPs industrial chemicals;

+(b) develop special inventory forms to

+facilitate the inventory process;

+(c) assist the laboratory analysis of the

+collected samples;

+(d) describe the step-by-step methodology for

+inventory definition;

+(e) coordinate data collection;

+(f) collect available statistical data linked with

+the new industrial POPs;

+(g) organize regular meetings with the

+workgroup(s) members;

+(h) assess the collected inventory data;

+(i) create the following inventories:

+Annex A, industrial chemicals

+• Annex B chemicals

+(j) develop action plans on:

+- Activity: production, import and export,

+use, identification, labelling, storage and

+disposal of industrial POPs; - Activity: production, import and export,

+use, stockpiles and wastes of Annex B

+chemicals, if used in the country;

+- Activity: register for specific exemptions

+and the continuing need for exemptions (article

+4);

+- Strategy: identification of stockpiles,

+articles in use and wastes.

+Local experts on old and new 500 24 The expert(s) will:

+unintentional POPs inventory - • • (a) create a plan for estimation of the

+unintentional POPs releases in the selected

+media (air, water, land, product, residue);

+(b) collect information on the national

+technical infrastructure for POPs analysis,

+handling, transportation, disposal, monitoring

+capacity and other relevant technical expertise;

+(c) create a database of potential sources for

+new unintentional POPs in the country;

+(d) develop comprehensive work plans;

+(e) organize regular meetings with the

+workgroup members;

+(f) collect data obtained through emission

+estimation;

+(g) create the following POPs inventories:

+Releases of Annex C chemicals;

+Overview of technical infrastructure

+(h) develop action plans on:

+Action plan: measures to reduce releases from

+unintentional production (Article 5);

+Activity: research, development and

+monitoring (Article 11);

+Activity: technical and financial assistance

+(Articles 12 and 13).

+Expert on socio-economic 500 12 The expert will:

+assessment (a) gather information and should assess socio-

+economic implications on new POPs use and

+their health and environmental effects related

+to new POPs exposure and summarize the

+findings in a comprehensive report;

+(b) emphazise the assessment report on gender

+dimensions of national new POPs use and

+reduction, and will elaborate the potential

+benefits by the reduction of new POPs use

+and/or the use of new POPs in an

+environmentally sound manner.

+International

-International Expert on new POPs management 3,000 5 The expert will: (a) assist in the assessment of national institutional capacities for POPs management, national POPs legislative, regulatory and enforcement capacities, national POPs socioeconomic/health/environmental impacts; socioeconomic implications of POPs reduction/elimination and POPs monitoring and research and development capacity; (b) provide relevant training and advice to the task teams, and review documents and reports; c) assist in development of criteria for prioritizing POPs and options for POPs reduction and elimination; (d) provide advice on identifying barriers to the phase-out, reduction, remediation and disposal of POPs and actions to remove them, raising awareness and information exchange mechanisms, and necessary capacity-building needed.
+Expert on new POPs management 3,000 5 The expert will: (a) assist in the assessment of national institutional capacities for POPs management, national POPs legislative, regulatory and enforcement capacities, national POPs socio-economic/health/environmental impacts; socio-economic implications of POPs reduction/elimination and POPs monitoring and research and development capacity; (b) provide relevant training and advice to the task teams, and review documents and reports; c) assist in development of criteria for prioritizing POPs and options for POPs reduction and elimination; (d) provide advice on identifying barriers to the prioritization and development of criteria and the provide advice on identifying barriers to the prioritization and development of criteria and the provide advice on identifying barriers to the prioritization and development of criteria and the provide advice on identifying barriers to the prioritization and development of criteria and the prioritization and elimination;

+E

+1 1

+' ' 1

+task teams, and review documents and reports;

+· •

+prioritizing POPs and options for POPs

+reduction and elimination;

+(d) provide advice on identifying barriers to

+the phase-out, reduction, remediation and

+disposal of POPs and actions to remove them,

+raising awareness and information exchange

+mechanisms, and necessary capacity-building

+needed.